 Merida is one of the cities with the highest qualities of life in Mexico.
 It's combination of amenities, safety, low cost of living, history, and tropical climate are its big attractions.
 Thus, people from all over the country and the world are converging on this once quiet city on the Yucatan Peninsula.
 Before taking the plunge and moving to Merida, you'll probably want to visit first.
 In this article, we'll be taking a look at the various neighborhoods from this perspective; a first time visitor that is potentially interested in staying in the city long term or even moving there.

-The Best Neighborhoods for First Time Visitors
+The Best Neighborhoods for First Time Visitors in 2020

 While there are dozens of great neighborhoods in Merida, there are two that stand out if its your first time visiting the city: